PricelessToolkit/Unifi-Cloudkey-Repurposed/rsync-snapshots/README.md

 ## Backup flow

-This setup uses two stages:
+This setup works in two stages:

 1. `clone.sh`
-   Performs a simple one-way exact clone from VMs/containers/RPi to the central backup server.
+   Performs a simple one-way exact clone from VMs/containers to the central backup server on the local network.

 2. `rsync-snapshots.sh`
-   Creates timestamped snapshots from the central backup server to the remote backup target.
+   Creates timestamped snapshots from the central backup server to the remote CloudKey backup target.

 # rsync-snapshots